slackapi/bolt-js/README.md

 | `respond` | Function that responds to an incoming event **if** it contains a `response_url` (actions, shortcuts, view submissions, and slash commands). `respond` returns a promise that resolves with the results of responding using the `response_url`.
 | `context` | Event context.
 This object contains data about the event and the app, such as the `botId`.
 Middleware can add additional context before the event is passed to listeners.
 | `body` | Object that contains the entire body of the request (superset of `payload`).
 Some accessory data is only available outside of the payload (such as `trigger_id` and `authorizations`).
+| `complete` | Function used to signal the successful completion of a custom step execution.
+This argument is only available with the `.function` and `.action` listener when handling custom workflow step executions.
+| `fail` | Function used to signal that a custom step failed to complete.
+This argument is only available with the `.function` and `.action` listener when handling custom workflow step executions.

 The arguments are grouped into properties of one object, so that it's easier to pick just the ones your listener needs (using